Hashimoto’s symptoms can vary drastically from person to person.

 - Changes to GI function

-While flare ups may differ dramatically from person to person, it's important not to focus on the symptoms necessarily but instead what they mean for your body.
+While flare-ups may differ dramatically from person to person, it’s important not to focus on the symptoms necessarily but instead on what they mean for your body.

 It’s important to find the eliminate the cause of whatever triggered this event.

-Manage flare up by managing inflammation and finding the source
+Manage flare-ups by managing inflammation and finding the source

-- Physical trauma such as car accident or even repetitive physical trauma from extreme exercising/sports
+- Physical trauma such as car accidents or even repetitive physical trauma from extreme exercise/sports

 - Other hormone imbalances that may alter immune system function

-- Exposure to endocrine disrupting chemicals (see list below)
+- Exposure to endocrine-disrupting chemicals (8) (see list below)

-For these reasons I always recommend that patients take a comprehensive approach to managing their Hashimoto's to eliminate increased risk for making their disease worse.
+For these reasons I always recommend that patients take a comprehensive approach to managing their Hashimoto’s to eliminate the increased risk of making their disease worse.

-Hashimoto's disease should be differentiated from other causes of hypothyroidism because of the inflammatory and autoimmune component that accompany it.
+Hashimoto’s disease should be differentiated from other causes of hypothyroidism because of the inflammatory and autoimmune component that accompanies it.